 The best way to maximize freezer space and keep things organized is to use freezer bags that keep your frozen leftovers as flat as possible.
 This works great for soups, stews and sauces.
 When the freezer bags are flat, they are easier to stack and keep organized.

 Freezer Organization Tips: Good packaging eliminates freezer burn.

 Chances are, if you don’t wrap your food well to protect it from air before placing it in the freezer, it will develop freezer burn and taste less than appetizing.
 If you’re storing leftovers in plastic bags, be sure to use the thicker ones designed for the freezer and try to remove as much of the air from the bag as possible before sealing.
-If you are using aluminum foil, which can be ideal for reheating bread or baked goods, be sure to double wrap.
 Freezing in glass jars or containers can be done, especially if you want to avoid plastic, but it can crack, so be sure to exercise caution when using this method.

 Freezer Organization Tips: Divide up the space.

 You may want to consider investing in a few freezer storage bins to help you create space and keep your different food categories organized.
 Unless you’re wearing winter gloves, digging around in the freezer looking for that cookie dough / bag of frozen vegetables / leftover marinara sauce can be a bit painful (not to mention cold!)
 When you organize your freezer, you’ll find what you want faster and eliminate frostbite on your fingertips!

 Since the freezer door is the warmest place in the freezer, it’s the best place to store items like ice packs, bags of ice cubes, liquor, juice concentrate, nuts and flours.
 Ice cream should be stored in the body of the freezer – not the door – to maintain freshness and the best flavor.